nimonian/swe-docs/docs/backend/jwt.md

 1. Map each letter to its position in the alphabet (e.g m => 13)
 1. Multiply the numbers together

 We get the hash `896313600`.
-Now, when Morpheus gives us his password, we send a token `morpheus.896313600` to our user on the frontend.
-A few minutes later, a user sends it back to us, and says "Hey, I got this special token you made for me!
+Now, when Morpheus gives us his password, we send the token `morpheus.896313600` to our user on the frontend.
+A few minutes later, a user sends the token back to us, and says "Hey, I got this special token you made for me!
 Can I have Morpheus' secret document from the database?"

-This is better, but if an attacker knew our algorithm, they could take the username `morpheus` and work out the hash `896313600` and now they have the exact same token.
+This is better, but if an attacker knew our stupid hash algorithm, they could take the username `morpheus` and work out the hash `896313600` and now they have the exact same token.
 Damn.

 ### Signing tokens

 Well, what if we chose a `SECRET_PHRASE` and kept that on the server?
 If we appended this to the username before hashing it, the result is called a **signature**.
-When we maintain a secret and mix it in with some data before hashing it, this is called **signing** the data.
+When we maintain a constant secret and mix it in with some data before hashing it, this is called **signing** the data.

 ::: tip

-We use a secret key to _sign_ the token.
+We use a secret to _sign_ the token.
 Signing the token means we hide something in the token which comes uniquely from our server.
 When the token is given back to us, we can be certain that it was signed by our server, and is therefore an authentic token.

 :::